CybersecurityLuxembourg/openxeco-core/doc/INSTALL_SERVER.md

 The DNS should be configured to direct to the target machine.
 This is necessary to set up SSL configuration on Apache with 'Let's encrypt'.
 In our example:

 ```
-XXX.XXX.XXX.XXX A  api.MYDOMAIN.XXX
+XXX.XXX.XXX.XXX A  api.example.org
-XXX.XXX.XXX.XXX A  admin.MYDOMAIN.XXX
+XXX.XXX.XXX.XXX A  admin.example.org
-XXX.XXX.XXX.XXX A  community.MYDOMAIN.XXX
+XXX.XXX.XXX.XXX A  community.example.org
 ```

-[MYDOMAIN.XXX] represents the domain you own for this instance
+[example.org] represents the domain you own for this instance

 ### Version selection